MrCode200/power_decos/README.md

 ### Testing:

 PowerDecos requires `pytest`.
-Tests can then be run after installation inside the package folder with:
+Tests can then be run after installation:
 - run:`pytest`
 - or run: `poetry run pytest`
 - to get a html coverage review add `--cov-report=html` to the end of `pytest`

+Note if it doesnt work try to go inside the folder and then run the commands

 ## Documentation